See Also: The Best Hotels in Amsterdam

 - Nearest Tram: Westermarkt.

 - Area: Very central, in the heart of the historic Canal Belt and part of the hip Nine Streets neighborhood, with numerous independent boutiques, cafes, and restaurants on your doorstep.
-Anne Frank House, the Medieval Centre, the Royal Palace, and the characterful Jordaan neighborhood are just minutes away on foot, the Red Light District is 10 minutes’ walk away, while the Museum Quarter is less than 20 minutes on foot (or a short tram ride) from the hotel.
+Anne Frank House, the Medieval Center, the Royal Palace, and the characterful Jordaan neighborhood are just minutes away on foot, the Red Light District is 10 minutes’ walk away, while the Museum Quarter is less than 20 minutes on foot (or a short tram ride) from the hotel.
 The Dam tram stop is less than 5 minutes’ walk, with fast connections to Centraal Station and the Museum Quarter.

 - How to Get There: Take the train from Schiphol Airport to Centraal Station, then tram #13 to the Westermarkt stop, a 4-minute walk from the hotel, or else trams #1, #2 or #5 to Dam stop, a 4-minute walk away.